This blog may contain affiliate links. Read our disclosure policy for more info.

 - Route: Christchurch to Blenheim

-- Distance: 309 kilometers/192 miles
+- Distance: 309 kilometers (192 miles)

-- Recommended length of time: 2-3 days
+- Recommended length of time: 2 to 3 days

 - Highlights: Cathedral Cliffs, Kaikoura, Ohau Stream Walkway, wineries

-After driving for about an hour take a slight 20-kilometer (12-mile) detour out to Gore Bay to see the Cathedral Cliffs.
-The Cathedral Cliffs are a series of siltstone pillars that are, I must admit, a little similar to the Omarama Clay Cliffs.
+After driving for about an hour, take a slight 20-kilometer (12-mile) detour out to Gore Bay to see the Cathedral Cliffs.
+The cliffs are a series of siltstone pillars that are, I must admit, a little similar to the Omarama Clay Cliffs!
 The best place to see these Cliffs is from the viewpoint next to the main road.

-Kaikoura itself is a tourist haven and is notably popular for the native seal colony living at the Peninsula Walkway just outside of town.
-I also suggest driving to the Peninsula Lookout from the town.
-It’s a fabulous view from here – turquoise water in the foreground and snow capped mountains in the background.
+Kaikoura itself is a tourist haven and is particularly popular for the native seal colony living at the Peninsula Walkway just outside of town.
+I also suggest driving to the Peninsula Lookout from town.
+It’s a fabulous view from here – turquoise water in the foreground and snow-capped mountains in the background.

 As you near Blenheim, you enter wine country and on this stretch of road, there are lots of wineries that may tickle your fancy.
-I suggest checking out Giesen at 26 Rapaura Road in Renwick.
-Otherwise, book a hotel in Blenheim and then book a wine tour – that way you can get tipsy and not worry about having to drive!
+I suggest checking out Nautilus Estate at 26 Rapaura Road in Renwick, a small family-owned winery which offers a range of fantastic red and white wines.

 9. Abel Tasman Drive